-LLDP Status - Enables LLDP on the switch.
-(Default: Disabled)

-Transmission Interval - Configures the periodic transmit interval for LLDP advertisements.
+- LLDP Status - Enables LLDP on the switch.
+(Default: Disabled) - Transmission Interval Configures the periodic transmit interval for LLDP advertisements.
 (Range: 5-32768 seconds; Default: 30 seconds)

-This attribute must comply with the following rule: (Transmission Interval \ Transmission Hold Time) $\leq$ 65536, and Transmission Interval $\geq$ (4 \ Transmission Delay)
+This attribute must comply with the following rule: (Transmission Interval Transmission Hold Time) ≤ 65536, and Transmission Interval ≥ (4 Transmission Delay)

-Hold Time Multiplier - Configures the time-to-live (TTL) value sent in LLDP advertisements as shown in the formula below.
+■ Hold Time Multiplier - Configures the time-to-live (TTL) value sent in LLDP advertisements as shown in the formula below.
 (Range: 2-10; Default: 4)

 The time-to-live tells the receiving LLDP agent how long to retain all information pertaining to the sending LLDP agent if it does not transmit updates in a timely manner.
-TTL in seconds is based on the following rule: (Transmission Interval \ Transmission Hold Time) $\leq$ 65536.
-Therefore, the default TTL is 30\3 = 90 seconds.
+TTL in seconds is based on the following rule: (Transmission Interval Transmission Hold Time) \leq 65536.

+Therefore, the default TTL is 303 = 90 seconds.

-Port - Port identifier.
-(Range: 1-18)
+- Port Port identifier.
+(Range: 1-26) - State Enables LLDP message transmit and receive modes for LLDP Protocol Data Units.

-State - Enables LLDP message transmit and receive modes for LLDP Protocol Data Units.
-(Options: Disable, Tx only, Rx only, Tx and Rx ; Default: Tx and Rx)
+(Options: Disable, Tx and Rx, Rx only, Tx only; Default: Tx and Rx)